Siege of Sancerre: Aftermath

-During the League Period (1576-1594), the province of Berry saw more religious conflicts.
+During the League Period (1576–1594), the province of Berry saw more religious conflicts.
 Bourges, Vierzon, and Mehun sided with the League, while Sancerre, now greatly diminished, and the aristocracy of the county supported the king.
 The fighting ended after Protestant Henri de Navarre was crowned King of France in 1594.

 The medieval Chateau de Sancerre was destroyed in 1621 to prevent further resistance.
-The great tower, the Tour des Fiefs was spared, but only after her structural supports were broken by methodical artillery fire.
+The great tower, the Tour des Fiefs, was spared, but only after its structural supports were broken by methodical artillery fire.